ashawe/ILOVEYOU/README.md

 >
 > — Wikipedia, [ILOVEYOU](https://en.wikipedia.org/wiki/ILOVEYOU)

+## NOTE:
+### This is a talk on ILOVEYOU worm for my Reverse Engineering Class.
+There's an extra document in this repo (a pdf file) which is the pdf version of my class presentation.

+## From original repo:
 This is a formatted version of the **ILOVEYOU** worm also known as **Love Letter**.
 It includes comments which explains the routines that are used by the worm to infect and spread itself.